xiaoxianyu-office/mm/Mobs/Mobs.md

 ```

 #### Damage
-Set the base value of the mob's melee attack damage attribute.
+Sets the base value of the mob's melee attack damage attribute.
 1 damage equals to 0.5 hearts, so a mob with 6 damage will deal 3 full hearts of damage.
 This attribute will never affect damage done by ranged attacks, like arrows or potions.
 Whenever the mob is holding or wearing an item with attribute modifiers will also affect the mob's melee damage.